SynthDAO/snx-limit-orders/specs/Contracts.md

 # SynthLimitOrder Contracts Spec
 *NOTES*:
- - The following specifications use syntax from Solidity `0.4.25` (or above)
+ - The following specifications use syntax from Solidity `^0.5.16`.
  - In order for these contracts to be able to access user SNX tokens, they must approve the proxy contract address for each token individually using the ERC20 approve() function.
 We recommend a max uint (2^256 - 1) approval amount.

 *Order of deployment*: